ShaunMendes/Tutorial/README.md

 git config --global --edit to edit global git config git config credential.helper store to cache your username and password

-git add &lt;filename&lt; to add file to staging git add . to add all changed files to staging
+git add &lt;filename&gt; to add file to staging git add . to add all changed files to staging

 git rm cached &lt;filename&gt; to remove file from staging